stephendade/aprilmav/README.md

 # aprilmav - Indoor navigation via Apriltags over MAVLink

-AprilMAV provides accurate (cm-level) indoor navigation for MAVLink vehicles (ArduPilot, PX4) using AprilTags.
+AprilMAV provides accurate (5cm-level) indoor navigation for MAVLink vehicles (ArduPilot, PX4) using AprilTags.
 This is a low-effective alternative to expensive indoor positioning systems.

 ## What You Need